biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

 ### biojava3-protein-disorder

--   [How can I predict disordered regions on the protein sequence?](BioJava:CookBook3:ProteinDisorder "wikilink")
+-   [How can I predict disordered regions of the protein using its sequence?](BioJava:CookBook3:ProteinDisorder "wikilink")
 -   [Can I use the predictor from the command line?](BioJava:CookBook3:ProteinDisorderCLI "wikilink")